 Residents are forced to seek out water from other sources, most of which are unprotected and of questionable quality.

 This project is to install an 850-watt solar panel array and an electric pump to pump the water to the community storage tank, where it will then be fed by gravity to the homes below.

 The project is being implemented as part of the Peace Corps Partnership Program by the Water Committee of Caimital.
 The committee will work with experienced technicians from Luz Buena on the installation.

 The community contribution will include all unskilled labor, and some masonry work as needed to rebuild the pump housing and construct a protective fence around the solar panel array.
 The community will also provide concrete, sheets of zinc, and the majority of raw construction materials.

-Food for work days will be provided and prepared by community members.
+Food for workdays will be provided and prepared by community members.

 Water Charity funds will be used for the purchase of ten 85W panels, a Lorentz 1200 pump, associated parts, and skilled labor.

 In order to ensure project sustainability, a Water Committee Seminar will be held to train the water committee and all interested community members in the maintenance, management, and troubleshooting of rural aqueducts.
-There will also be a seminar introducing the community to solar power systems and explaining basic function and maintenance.
+There will also be a seminar introducing the community to solar power systems and explaining basic functions and maintenance.

 The community will collect small fees monthly to be saved for maintenance or replacement parts for the system.
 The community will independently operate and perform basic repairs on the system as needed.